node-red/node-red.github.io/docs/creating-nodes/node-html.md

 - `align`: (string) the [alignment](appearance.html#alignment) of the icon and label.
 - `oneditprepare`: (function) called when the edit dialog is being built.
 See [custom edit behaviour](properties.html#custom-edit-behaviour).
 - `oneditsave`: (function) called when the edit dialog is okayed.
 See [custom edit behaviour](properties.html#custom-edit-behaviour).
+- `onpaletteadd`: (function) called when the node type is added to the palette.
+- `onpaletteremove`: (function) called when the node type is removed from the palette.

 ### Edit dialog

 The edit template for a node describes the content of its edit dialog.